avajrspdev/AzureDevOps/README.md

 1. Stage: Build Azure Function App
 2. Stage: Deploy to Development, Stage or Production depends on the parameter
-   1. Job: Provisioning Azure Resources using the ARM templates and PowerShell
+   1. Job: Provisioning Azure Resources using ARM templates.
+Using a variable group to read values from KeyVault and set them to the Function App configuration during the provisioning process.
    2. Job: Deploy Azure Function App

 ![](https://github.com/19balazs86/AzureDevOps/blob/master/FunctionAppProject/DevOpsPipelineResult.JPG)